jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/VPC-Interface-Features.md

   VPC->Route transmission to a border gateway: When creating VPC attachment based on border gateway, if "VPC All Segment" or "Specify Subnet Segment" is selected in the transmission of VPC segment, it is the automatic route transmission method.
 The Border Gateway Transmission Route Table will automatically add or delete route table items that reach the relevant subnet based on the configured subnet scope, the route prefix is the subnet segment, and the Next Hop is the VPC Attachment connecting the specified VPC and the Border Gateway.

 - Static Route Configuration: VPC and Border Gateway can realize the interconnection of VPC and Border Gateway through configuration of static route.

-- High Network Performance: The performance of single VPC Attachment can be up to 10Gbps.